ibm-cloud-docs/cloud-infrastructure/vmware-on-prem-to-v2v.md

 The RMM tool is available in the {{site.data.keyword.cloud_notm}} catalog.
 After you order, a virtual server with RMM software is installed into your VPC of choice.
 The RMM server has a public IP address for reachability and a default login.

-If public IP address is not attached to RMM server then, its 'Reserved IP' address can be used to access RMM server with [bastion host](https://cloud.ibm.com/docs/solution-tutorials?topic=solution-tutorials-vpc-secure-management-bastion-server).
+If public IP address is not attached to RMM server, then its 'Reserved IP' address can be used to access RMM server with [bastion host](https://cloud.ibm.com/docs/solution-tutorials?topic=solution-tutorials-vpc-secure-management-bastion-server).
 {: note}

 1. Order the RMM server from the [{{site.data.keyword.cloud_notm}} catalog](/catalog/content/IBM-MarketPlace-P2P-1.3-22935832-bd76-49ab-b53e-12fc5d04c266-global){: external}.